OOPSpam/help/content/wordpress/Multisite/_index.en.md

 - **Piotnet Forms**: `define( 'OOPSPAM_IS_PIONET_ACTIVATED', true );`
 - **wpDiscuz Comments**: `define( 'OOPSPAM_IS_WPDIS_ACTIVATED', true );`
 - **Forminator**: `define( 'OOPSPAM_IS_FORMINATOR_ACTIVATED', true );`

+## Logging Configuration

+Control how form submissions are logged using these global settings:

+- **Disable Local Logging**: `define( 'OOPSPAM_DISABLE_LOCAL_LOGGING', true );`
+- **Enable Remote Logging**: `define( 'OOPSPAM_ENABLE_REMOTE_LOGGING', true );`

+Set to `true` to enable or `false` to disable these features.
+When remote logging is enabled, you can view submission logs in the OOPSpam Dashboard under the "Logs" page.
+Additionally, you can mark any entry as spam or not spam directly from the dashboard for better spam detection accuracy.

 ## Example Configuration